 5 Situations in Which Medical Attention Is Necessary for Knee Pain

-Are you confused when to seek medical for your knee pain?
+Are you confused about when to seek medical for your knee pain?
 Read our article below.
 For more information, call us or schedule an appointment online.
-We serve patients from Coral Springs FL, Parkland FL, Tamarac FL, Margate FL, North Lauderdale FL, Coconut Creek FL.
+We serve patients from Coral Springs FL, Parkland FL, Tamarac FL, Margate FL, North Lauderdale FL, and Coconut Creek FL.

 If you have a profusely bleeding leg or a broken bone, you probably will call 911.
 But if your knee pain isn’t quite that dramatic, how do you make the distinction between something that a doctor should definitely look at right now and a minor strain that just needs to be iced?

 Here are five situations in which you should seek medical attention for your knee pain.

 Is your knee pain severe?
 Does trying to walk hurts more than you can stand or makes you feel like you will pass out or fall over?
 Stop walking on that knee and then seek medical attention.
 If your knee pain is that bad, you might have a broken bone.
 In this case, go to the ER.

 However, if your knee only hurts when you walk on it, and you don’t think it’s broken, avoid the expense of the ER by having a family member or friend help you to urgent care instead.

 2. The Pain Doesn’t Go Away

 Living in pain for a week until your regular doctor can schedule you in isn’t a great option.
 That’s what urgent care is for: to let you get treatment quickly when you need it.
 If you have knee pain that’s persisted for more than a couple of days, the logical next step is to go to urgent care.